 L'Oreal's growth engine seems to be going ahead at full steam.
 After a strong 2016, the company reported a 4.5% like-for-like growth in its total sales to reach €19.5 billion for the first nine months of 2017.
 The star performers as usual were the Active Cosmetics and the L'Oreal Luxe segments.
 L'Oreal's strategic acquisitions are proving to be key drivers of its performance.
 One of the key brands driving its Active Cosmetics Segment's growth was its 2017 acquired brand, Cera Ve.
 The four most important brands for the growth in the Luxe segment had been: Lancôme, Yves Saint Laurent, Giorgio Armani, and Kiehl's, along with its 2016 acquisition, IT Cosmetics.
 Geographically L'Oreal's new markets are some of the best performers, particularly the Asia Pacific market in which China stole the limelight.
 It is noteworthy that Estee Lauder's recent performance was also boosted by China.
 The country is emerging as one of the most important markets for the growth in beauty sales.
 Western Europe was also another key market that drove L'Oreal's growth.

 L'Oreal's Market Share of Global Hair Care Market: Hair Care Market Share for L'Oréal declined from 24.3% in 2009, to 22% in 2012, and was around to 24%, 23%, and 20% in 2013, 2014, and 2015 respectively.
-In 2016, the company's market share stood at 20%.
+In 2016, the company's market share stood at 20% and around the same in 2018.
 The company pulled out its Garnier brand from China in a bid to focus exclusively on prestige beauty products in the region.
-We currently forecast L'Oréal's share of the Hair Care market to reach 23% by the end of our forecast period.
+We currently forecast L'Oréal's share of the Hair Care market to reach 21% by the end of our forecast period.
 There could be a marginal downside to the Trefis price estimate if the market share remains flat at the current level.

 L’Oreal is the largest manufacturer of cosmetics in the world.
 It manufactures and sells makeup, fragrances, skin care, and hair care products through over 30 global brands.
 It caters to consumers across all income levels and distribution channels spanning mass volume retailers and drugstores, to upscale perfumeries, pharmacies, department stores, company-owned stores, and e-commerce websites.